UlfBierkaemper/dart_scanf/README.md

 When I got into *Dart/Flutter*, I started to love this language and concepts more and more.
-But regular expressions *(RegEx)* are still unlearnable for people like me, so I looked around for a scanf-like implementation in *Dart*.
+But regular expressions *(RegEx)* are still unlearnable for people like me, so I looked around for a *scanf*-like implementation in *Dart*.

 Surprisingly, I couldn't find anything.
 When I started a small project with *rsync*, the need for a "stdout" parser arose.

-With this package I was able to process the output of *rsync* without any problems, crateing a usable progress display.
+With this package I was able to process the output of *rsync* without any problems, crating a usable progress display.